 Like many of our native birds, introduced predators are a major threat to kororā.

 While nesting, little penguins can face threats from a range of predators including dogs, feral pigs, cats, rats, and mustelids such as ferrets, stoats, and weasels.

 In urban areas, such as Wellington, dogs and mustelids have the greatest impact on our Little Penguin’s population size and distribution.

 Dogs are one of the worst threats, but also one of the easiest to remedy.
 You can help to protect kororā by keeping your dog on its leash around nesting areas.

-Our volunteers monitor 55 traps for rats and mustelids along the coast and refresh bait stations for rats further inland, benefitting the penguins as well as other native coastal fauna.
+Our volunteers monitor over 200 traps for rats and mustelids along the coast and inland as well as refresh bait stations for rats further inland.
+This work benefits the penguins as well as other native coastal fauna.

-This pest control programme has been generously supported by the Wellington City Council and the Infinity foundation – which has allowed our trapping line to be extended from Tarakena Bay to Breaker Bay.
+This pest control programme has been generously supported by the Wellington City Council and Greater Wellington Regional Council.

 Cars are a serious threat to penguins as they cross a road to access nesting sites and roosting areas.